 Because not all buildings are identical, you may have to get creative with your installation when you have an existing building you're trying to retrofit for BlueTex™ insulation.
-If you have a specific question about how to install BlueTex™ in your building and don't feel like we give you enough information in these directions, please email us pictures and/or drawings and we will be glad to help you or you can call 800-595-8772 for live technical support about our products and installation.
+If you have a specific question about how to install BlueTex™ in your building and don't feel like we give you enough information in these directions, please email us pictures and/or drawings and we will be glad to help you.
+You can also call us at 800-595-8772 for live technical support about our products and installation.

 START AT THE BOTTOM: Use the floor of the building and the bottom part of the framing as your guide to start the first run.
-Install BlueTex™ so that the foil side is facing out of the building (away from you) with the tape tabs up and facing the OUTSIDE of the building.
+Install BlueTex™ so that the foil side is facing out of the building (away from you) with the adhesive edge facing the OUTSIDE of the building.

 FINISH WALLS: Move up to the second run.
-Start by positioning the bottom of the second piece so that it is butted up against the top edge of the bottom piece by at least 3-4" (a larger overlap is OK too).
+Start by positioning the bottom of the second piece so that it is overlapping the top edge of the bottom piece by at least 3-4" (a larger overlap is OK too).
 If you're installing vertically, line up your second piece so that it overlaps the first piece and secure it so you can pull tight to the other side of the cavity.

-Before you staple the insulation into the rafters studs, pull it tight across the wall to make sure the seam between pieces is tight and level.
-Once it's straight, staple it along the bottom of the piece of insulation, just above the seam to secure it all in place.
-Then secure it a couple ( 2 to 3) places across the 4 foot width, all the way up each stud.
+Before you attach the insulation into the rafters studs, pull it tight across the wall to make sure the seam between pieces is tight and level.
+Once it's straight, nail or screw it along the bottom of the piece of insulation to secure it in place.
+Then secure it at about every 2' to 3' across the width, all the way up each stud.

 After you finish the second run, REPEAT with the next run of foil and continue following steps 1 and 2 until you reach the top of your wall.

 THE ROOFLINE: Keep running the insulation up the wall and continue onto the bottom of the roofline.

 Nail or screw it into the wood securely along the way, remembering to keep it as tight as possible for the best finished look.